astropy/photutils/docs/user_guide/psf.rst

       1 63.2340 48.6408 563.3426

 Finally, let's show the residual image.
-The red circular aperture shows the location of the star that was fit and subtracted.
+The red circular aperture shows the location of the source that was fit and subtracted.

 .. plot::